R & D · In progress

 Problem lines

-• Problem.
-How do optimized algorithms behave in production compared with the experimental tests in the literature?
+• How do optimized algorithms behave in production compared with the experimental tests in the literature?

 Rationale.
 Most studies occur in controlled environments; there is a gap on practical applicability.

-• Problem.
-How do multi-criteria algorithms improve allocation in heterogeneous clusters (CPU/GPU, edge/cloud)?
+• How do multi-criteria algorithms improve allocation in heterogeneous clusters (CPU/GPU, edge/cloud)?

 Rationale.
 The combined effectiveness of latency, GPU and energy is still uncertain.

-• Problem.
-Which ML models are most effective at forecasting demand and adapting the scheduler?
+• Which ML models are most effective at forecasting demand and adapting the scheduler?

 Rationale.
 Systematic comparisons of QoS and cost-benefit are lacking.